 The Ford Ranger is back from the grave, only now it’s a midsized option instead of a compact truck.
+It’s pretty exciting!
 This decision was made so that Ford could compete against other midsized trucks like the Toyota Tacoma and Honda Ridgeline.
-Still, there are a few embarrassing Ranger aspects that should be considered.
+Still, there are a few Ranger aspects that could be improved.

 Now a lower price doesn’t always mean that the vehicle is terrible.
 The Honda HR-V is pretty cool and starts around $20k, but that’s a compact SUV, not a Ford truck.
-Heck, the Chevy Colorado starts at $21k, and it’s ranked as one of the worst options to buy.
+Heck, the Chevy Colorado starts at $21k, and it’s ranked as one of the least reliable options to buy.

 This price brings us to question the quality materials used with building this truck.
-Reports from 2019 include that the interior cracks and the paint peels, showing that there really may be some quality issues.
+Reports from 2019 include that the body facing corrosion issues and the paint peels, showing that there really may be some quality issues.

 When properly equipped with the highest trim option and tow package, the maxim towing capacity can be increased to 7,500 lb.
 But bust out your checkbook, because those options quickly drive up the price.